lmc-eu/php-coding-standard/UPGRADE-4.0.md

 # Upgrading from 3.x to 4.0

 ### 1. Update dependency in composer.json
-In require-dev section change the version constraint:
+In the `require-dev` section of `composer.json` change the version constraint:

 ```diff
 -        "lmc/coding-standard": "^3.3",